Text by James Bow.

 Of all the stations, only Eglinton, where numerous connections with suburban buses were made, offered extensive facilities to handle large crowds.
 A large mezzanine level within the fare-paid area connected the stairs and escalator from the subway platform with stairs to two street entrances and to nine street-level bus platforms; an additional bus platform with multiple stops was outside the paid area.
 Eglinton station also boasted a set of washrooms, the only ones on the subway until the Bloor line opened in 1966.

 Initially, paper transfers were required to change between subway and surface vehicles and all stations from College to Union.
-All other stations (except Summerhill, with no connecting routes) featured bus, trolley bus, or streetcar platforms within the subway’s fare-paid zone, allowing riders to transfer without any fare check.
+All other stations (except Summerhill) featured bus, trolley bus, or streetcar platforms within the subway’s fare-paid zone, allowing riders to transfer without any fare check.
 Particularly noteworthy was Bloor station, whose streetcar platforms were located in a special “transferway” in the middle of Bloor Street, just east of Yonge.
 Similar in some respects to the streetcar safety islands that exist today on many streetcar routes, the Yonge subway transferway was wider, sheltered and had stairs leading directly to the subway platforms.
-The transferway was long enough to house two PCC MU trains and, during rush hours, separate sections of each platform were used to load and unload passengers.
+The transferway was long enough to house two PCC multiple-unit trains and, during rush hours, separate sections of each platform were used to load and unload passengers.
 The platform continued to be used until 1966, when the first phase of the Bloor subway opened.
 Evidence of this transferway can still be seen today in the curve in the south side of the street, just east of Yonge Street.
 The sidewalk narrowed to make room for the platforms and for the lanes of traffic.
 Cars were not allowed into the transferway.

-Changes Since Opening
+Changes Since the Opening

-The oldest segment of Toronto’s subway network, the original Yonge subway has seen the most change.
+As the oldest segment of Toronto’s subway network, the original Yonge subway has seen the most change.
 As Toronto’s downtown grew and redeveloped, use of the line increased.
 Many mezzanines were expanded, escalators were added, and some stations got additional, completely new entrances (King, Bloor, St. Clair, Davisville and Eglinton).
 Eglinton station has had multiple changes to its entrances and mezzanine configuration, most recently including a complete replacement of its bus terminal.
 As Union Station became the hub of a large and growing commuter train network known as GO Transit, the mezzanine level at the TTC’s Union station was expanded and reconfigured to handle the additional loads, and even to allow people not taking the TTC to cross through it to the Royal Bank Centre.
 A skyscraper boom in the sixties created a sprawling complex of shopping concourses beneath the downtown streets known unofficially as the “Underground City” (officially known as PATH since 1990).
 Built to connect office workers to the subway, PATH has also been responsible for many of the changes seen at Union, King and Queen stations.
 The construction of the Toronto Eaton Centre at Dundas and Yonge significantly altered that station, with several entrances built into the mall, and an enclosed connection between the platforms (albeit outside the fare-paid zone) finally built.

 Redevelopment altered Wellesley and Davisville stations, with office buildings being built over what had previously been open-air bus terminals.
 In 1958, the TTC opened its new headquarters over top of the Davisville station bus terminal, and a shopping and office complex over top of Eglinton station continues to net the TTC hundreds of thousands of dollars in rent payments each year.